Center-of-momentum frame: General

 is the velocity of the mass center.
 The total momentum in the center-of-momentum system then vanishes:

 Also, the total energy of the system is the minimal energy as seen from all inertial reference frames.

 Special relativity

 In relativity, the COM frame exists for an isolated massive system.
 This is a consequence of Noether's theorem.
-In the COM frame the total energy of the system is the rest energy, and this quantity (when divided by the factor c2, where c is the speed of light) gives the rest mass (invariant mass) of the system:
+In the COM frame the total energy of the system is the rest energy, and this quantity (when divided by the factor c2, where c is the speed of light) gives the invariant mass (rest mass) of the system: